 Thankfully, life has since exposed me to a thorough education and its share of awards and accolades--and, more importantly, to the trials and human experiences that I believe form a heart of a storyteller and the substance of great stories.

 Besides writing, I'm an avid reader, shameless people observer, international cafe loiterer, and partially retired photographer.
 I love being a mother to five amazing humans and a wife to the greatest man I know.
 Thank you for stopping by and, if our paths have crossed, thank you for your inspiration!

 When can we expect another book?
-As soon as I can manage to get it written.
+As soon as I can manage to get another one written.
 I'm about halfway through several books and will be sure to let my readers know when I near the finish line (so sign up for my newsletter or follow me on Amazon--or both).